WebKawsar/volunteer-network-client-update/README.md

-# Creative Agency an IT support web app
+# Volunteer Network Social Web app
 ### [LIVE SITE](https://volunteer-network-work.web.app/)
 ### [Server Site Repository](https://github.com/WebKawsar/volunteer-network-server-update)

-## Features of Creative Agency
+## Features of Volunteer Network
-- Creative agenct web site is an agency site that have an anthentication system.
+- Volunteer Network web site is an agency site that have an anthentication system.
 - An user can order service,  set a price and can upload an image as a sample.
 - User can post reviews and see the reviews in home page.
 - User will be able to see their work progress through the status.